Deathbloodjr/RF.SaveProfileManager/README.md

 # RF.SaveProfileManager
- A Rhythm Festival mod to manage save files and mod save data.\
+ A Rhythm Festival mod to manage save files and mod save data.

+ This mod lets you create separate save files and enable or disable mods based on which profile you're on.\
- Also makes backups of any save data.
+ It also makes backups of all your save data.

 # Usage